1024x500_Cover-1

 Ways to reduce the cost of your engagement ring:

-1. Choose a lab created diamond, which can cost up to 50% less than a traditional earth created diamond.
+1. Choose a lab grown diamond, which can cost up to 50% less than a traditional natural diamond.

 2. Go for slightly under full carats.
 For instance, the price difference between a .95 carat diamond and a 1.00 carat diamond is significant, but the size difference is not noticeable to the naked eye.